-For my only child Elijah’s first birthday I decided fairly early on that I wanted to have a theme party, but was unsure what exactly until we went on a holiday to the Gold Coast in Queensland and visited Sea World where they have a Sesame Street Beach show and a Sesame Street themed amusement area.
+For my only child Elijah’s first birthday I decided fairly early on that I wanted to have a theme party.
+I was unsure what exactly until we went on a holiday to the Gold Coast in Queensland and visited Sea World.
+They also have a Sesame Street Beach show and a Sesame Street themed amusement area.
 For the whole show, Elijah was clapping, bouncing up and down on my lap and waving at the characters as they danced around the stage.
 He had photos with Elmo and Grover and couldn’t get the cheeky grin off his face.
-We bought a DVD, took it back to the hotel, where Elijah played Peek-a-boo with Big Bird on the screen.
-It was decided, Elijah’s first birthday party would have to have a Sesame Street first birthday theme.
+Then we bought a DVD and took it back to the hotel.
+Then Elijah played Peek-a-boo with Big Bird on the screen.
+Thus, it was decided, Elijah’s first birthday party would have to have a Sesame Street first birthday theme.

 Sesame Street First Birthday Invitations

 Upon returning home, I began organizing the Sesame Street first birthday party three months prior to the event.
-After searching around on the internet for invitations with Sesame Street characters that could include a photo of Elijah, I decided to make my own Sesame Street first birthday party invitations using Adobe Photoshop.
-I scanned images of the baby Sesame Street characters from Elijah’s storybooks and took a photo of Elijah in just his nappy to suit the theme.
+So, first I went searching around on the internet for invitations with Sesame Street characters that could include a photo of Elijah.
+Then I decided to make my own Sesame Street first birthday party invitations.
+Using Adobe Photoshop, I scanned images of the baby Sesame Street characters from Elijah’s storybooks.
+Then I took a photo of Elijah in just his nappy to suit the theme.
 I included most of the basic party details on a Sesame Street sign.
-“Brought to you by the letter E and the number 1” was written at the bottom of the invitation.
+In addition, “brought to you by the letter E and the number 1” was written at the bottom of the invitation.

 Sesame Street First Birthday Preparations

-The Sesame Street first birthday party was held in our backyard and all food, games, activities and decorations all tied in to the Sesame Street theme.
-We set up a marquee as it was the middle of winter and had patio heaters (which we didn’t end up needing because the weather was beautiful!)
-We placed fake lawn on the ground to ensure a safe, soft play area for babies that were still crawling that was free of choking hazards.
-Party guests included family with kids aged 3 – 17, friends with young children and babies and parents we had met through Playgroup with Elijah.
+The Sesame Street first birthday party was held in our backyard.
+And, all food, games, activities and decorations all tied in to the Sesame Street theme.
+We set up a marquee as it was the middle of winter and had patio heaters.
+(Which we didn’t end up needing because the weather was beautiful!)
+We placed fake lawn on the ground to ensure a safe, soft play area for babies that were still crawling.
+Making sure it was free of choking hazards.
+So, party guests included family with kids aged 3 – 17.
+Friends with young children and babies and parents we had met through Playgroup with Elijah.

 Come Dressed as a Sesame Street Character!